George Square, Edinburgh: Redevelopment

 The University of Edinburgh began drawing up plans to redevelop the square in the 1950s.
 Architects Basil Spence and Robert Matthew were closely involved in the plans.
 Opposition to demolition of the Georgian Square was led by the Cockburn Association, and the Georgian Group of Edinburgh, which was established by Colin McWilliam and others to resist the proposals.
 In the end, the western side of the square was retained.
 This was helped by the refusal of the Dominican Order who owned 23 and 24 George Square to sell their premises to the university, despite the offer to build a replacement church and priory.
 Fr Anthony Ross O.P. was instrumental in this refusal.
 On the northern side, the 19th century George Watson's Ladies College was retained alongside the modern Hugh Robson Building.
 Georgian terraces were retained along half of the east side, while the southern side was entirely redeveloped.

 Today, George Square has the highest concentration of university buildings in its Central campus area, which includes the Brutalist Gordon Aikman Lecture Theatre, the university's main library, and the Appleton Tower and 40 George Square teaching and administrative buildings.

 Edinburgh Fringe

 During August each year, the square becomes an important hub for events during the Edinburgh Festival Fringe.
-Many of the university buildings, notably Gordon Aikman Lecture Theatre and the lecture halls in 40 George Square are converted for use as venues by operator Assembly.
-The gardens are filled with bars and pop-up venues, including, in recent years while nearby Bristo Square is being renovated, the Underbelly purple cow venue.
+Many of the university buildings, notably Gordon Aikman Lecture Theatre and various lecture halls and classrooms are converted for use as venues by operator Assembly.
+The gardens are filled with bars, food stalls and pop-up venues, including, in recent years while nearby Bristo Square is being renovated, the Underbelly purple cow venue.